tschf/oracle-db-book/PLSQL/concepts/COLLECTIONS.md

 All: MICHELLE, PETER, MARY, TOM
 ```

-Varrays can also be used in SQL tables.
+`Varrays` can be set as the data type for a table column.

 ```plsql
 create or replace type t_four_strings is varray(4) of varchar2(10);